conventoangelo/OverKeys/README.md

 ### Configuration

 To change the app settings, right-click the OverKeys icon in the system tray and select **Preferences**.
 A separate window will open, displaying the available settings.

+### Loading Your Own Layout

+To load your own keyboard layout, follow these steps:

+1. **Install Flutter**:
+   - Follow the official [Flutter installation guide](https://flutter.dev/docs/get-started/install) to set up Flutter on your machine.

+2. **Make Changes to `keyboard_layout.dart`**:
+   - Navigate to the `lib` directory in the project.
+   - Open the `keyboard_layout.dart` file.
+   - Modify the file to define your custom keyboard layout.
+   - Make sure to add your new custom keyboard layout to the `availableLayouts` list at the bottom of the file.

+3. **Build the Project Locally**:
+   - Open a terminal and navigate to the root directory of the project.
+   - Run the following command to get the Flutter dependencies:

+     ```sh
+     flutter pub get
+     ```

+   - Build the project by running:

+     ```sh
+     flutter build windows
+     ```

+   - Once the build is complete, you can find the executable file in `OverKeys\build\windows\x64\runner\Release`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>